inab/trimal/docs/source/installation.rst

   2. Create a custom makefile.
 The CMake build will autodetect the best CPU features available.
 They can be individually disabled:

      2.1.
-Build with AVX2, SSE2 and NEON (and effectively use AVX2)
+Build with AVX2, SSE2 and NEON (and effectively use AVX2 on x86 and NEON in arm)

      ::